junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 > **Outline:** Dean goes to Missouri, Pamela's seance had witnessed Cas's true form in multidimension then so can Missouri (use feather&coat fabric as medium), Dean gets info/theory that Cas's true form and vessel are spliced and he's stuck, swears to find&help him.
 >
-> (Cas's POV: meet with Missouri in seance, Dean's spirit into the same dimension, can talk/see, hesitant to come back because not want to continue tear dimension to endanger reality & hurt Dean)
+> [+Cas's POV: meet with Missouri in seance, Dean's spirit into the same dimension, can talk, can't see, Cas hesitant to come back because not want to continue tear dimension to endanger reality & hurt Dean (self blame, guilty)]
 >
-> Dean's solution: needs to separate Cas's true form from vessel, expel him then bound him again, banishing+summoning spell+holy fire circle
->
-> first step: needs find Cas in real world again
+> first step: determined to find Cas in real world again

 #### Act 1